offthew/loader/README.md

 # Introduction

-This Project aims to add mod support to [Coromon](https://store.steampowered.com/app/1218210/Coromon/).

-The [loader](https://github.com/CoroModLoader/loader) allows you to load third-party mods into the game and supplies them with useful utilities provided by the [core](https://github.com/CoroModLoader/core).
+This project allows you to load third-party mods into the game and helps you by supplying useful utilities provided by the [core](https://github.com/CoroModLoader/core).

-# Usage
+# Installation

-The installation is fairly simple:

-* Locate your Game Folder
+* Locate your game directory
   > e.g. `C:/GOG Games/Coromon/`

 * Download the zip file from the latest [Release](https://github.com/CoroModLoader/loader/releases) and unpack all files into the game directory